mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 depths of 50 kilometres underwater; far deeper than the oceans of most worlds.

-A pressure hull consumes 25% of the vessel’s tonnage and costs 10 times the normal hull cost.
+A pressure hull consumes 25% of the vessel's tonnage and costs 10 times the normal hull cost.
 It is considered to have intrinsic Armour +4.